 Many doors have an additional deadbolt installed at about waist height that enables you to double lock your door.
 If yours has one and you choose to double lock your door, be aware that you won’t then be able to unlock it using Klevio.
 Furthermore, if you decide not to double lock, we recommend checking with your home insurance whether there are any implications for your policy.

-So that’s the low-down on a Klevio installation works!
+So that’s the low-down on how a simple Klevio installation works!
 As always, please do contact us if you have any other questions that aren’t answered in this blog post, You can write to us at firstname.lastname@example.org.
 And if you want to read some of our other customer support articles, they’re available at help.klevio.com.